OpenModelica/openmodelica-library-testing-action/README.md

 ### SQlite

-For future test the SQlite data base `sqlite3.db` is achieved.
+For future tests the SQlite data base `sqlite3.db` is archived.

 ## Demo